 | Top-ups | That you can add data without buying from scratch |

-At PuraSim, we focus precisely on that: 24/7 English support, 1-minute activation, and country-specific plans so you pay for what you use.
-You can compare with other popular brands in Saily reviews and the Airalo analysis, and see all available destinations in our eSIM catalog.
-The important thing: decide with data from your trip, not based on the trendiest brand.
+At PuraSim, we focus precisely on that: 24/7 support in English, 1-minute activation, and country-specific plans so you only pay for what you use.
+You can compare us with other popular brands in Maya eSIM reviews and in the O2 Travel analysis, and see all available destinations in our eSIM catalog.
+The important thing: decide based on your trip's data, not on the trendy brand.

 Frequently asked questions